bobbingwide/oik-blocks/src/README.md

 Check what versions you have using `node -v` and `npm -v`.

 ```
-C:\Users\Herb>node -v
+C:\Users\herb>node -v
-v8.9.4
+v14.17.0

 C:\Users\Herb>npm -v
-6.4.1
+6.4.11
 ```

-npm 6 is needed for building Gutenberg 4.0.0

 Then you need to install the dependencies locally.
+Run these commands from the plugin's directory.

 ```
 npm install
+npm install @wordpress/scripts --save-dev
 ```

-Run this command from the plugin's directory.

-This will install a gazillion files into the `node_modules` folder, creating over 2000 sub-directories.
+These will install a gazillion files into the `node_modules` folder, creating over 2000 sub-directories.

 If you're unfamiliar with npm, then you may want to read something about it.
 See [What is npm?](https://docs.npmjs.com/getting-started/what-is-npm)